kristenmichaelson/kristenmichaelson.github.io/_pages/about.md

 Job Seeker Statement
 ======
 I'm actively seeking an engineering role in the San Francisco Bay Area.
-If you're hiring in the areas of aerospace guidance, navigation and control (GNC), navigation, estimation, self-driving, or robotics, let's connect!
+If you're hiring in the areas of aerospace guidance, navigation and control (GNC), estimation, or robotics, let's connect!

 Featured Project: Automating Spacecraft Conjunction Assessment with AI
 ======